Last updated on February 4th, 2021 at 04:52 pm

-The fastest way to do this for any router is to ask Google the following: “how to forward ports in XXX router”.
-Where the XXX is the model and/or brand of your router.
+The fastest way to do this for any router is to ask Google the following: “how to forward ports in XYZ router”.
+Where the XYZ is the model and/or brand of your router.

 The fastest way for Mikrotik and RouterOS is terminal commands.
 Just connect to your Mikrotik and execute the following:

 /ip firewall nat add chain=dstnat dst-port=51820 action=dst-nat protocol=udp to-addresses=YOUR_HOME_ASSISTANT_IP to-ports=51820